helloSystem/KWin/README.md

 Installing the `plasma5-kwin` package on FreeBSD draws in hundreds of megabytes.
 Hence this approach at packaging KWin and BreezeEnhanced in a way that minimizes its dependencies.

-The resulting `KWin.app` is smaller by roughly a factor of 10 compared to FreeBSD packaging.
+The resulting `KWin.app` [application bundle](https://hellosystem.github.io/docs/developer/application-bundles) is smaller by roughly a factor of 10 compared to FreeBSD packaging.

 ## Running